SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/macOSX.rst

 Get Your Libraries
 ==================

 Unless you are already using a different package manager, use brew.
-First, as you probably have Anaconda set-up so you can do analysis in ipython notebooks on your mac, remove anaconda from your path.
+First, as you probably have Anaconda set-up so you can do analysis in Jupyter Notebooks on your mac, remove anaconda from your path.

 .. code-block:: bash